Introduction

 operator = spins.PauliLindbladNoiseOperator()

-# Using the `sparse_matrix_superoperator_coo` function, you can also
+# Using the `sparse_matrix_coo` function, we can

 # return the information in scipy coo_matrix form, which can be directly fed in:

-python_coo = coo_matrix(operator.sparse_matrix_superoperator_coo(dp.current_number_spins()))
+python_coo = coo_matrix(operator.sparse_matrix_superoperator_coo(number_spins=3))

 print(python_coo.todense())